msft-mirror-aosp/platform.compatibility.cdd/3_software/3_5_api-behavioral-compatibility.md

 If device implementations implement the app restrictions that are included in AOSP or extend the app restrictions, they:

-*    [C-1-1] MUST provide user affordance where the user can see the list of restricted apps.
+*    [C-SR] Are STRONGLY RECOMMENDED to provide user affordance where the user can see the list of restricted apps.
 *    [C-1-2] MUST provide user affordance to turn on / off the restrictions on each app.
 *    [C-1-3] MUST not automatically apply restrictions without evidence of poor